PW-kirylvolkau/gempp-simplified/README.md

 - `--f2lp`, `--lp`: Solve GED using the F2 linear relaxation (continuous variables, lower bound).
 Implies `--ged`.
 Objective is a lower bound; solution variables can be fractional.
 - `--minext-approx`: Approximate minimal extension using GED F2LP with a very high deletion cost (discourages deleting pattern elements).
 Implies `--ged` and `--f2lp`.
 - `--up`, `-u v`: Upper-bound pruning parameter in (0,1] for GED (default `1.0`).
 Smaller values keep only cheaper substitution candidates (heuristic from original GEM++).
+- `--output`, `-o <file>`: Write the solution in GEM++ XML format to the given path.
+Available for both GED and minimal-extension modes.

 ### Input Format